mfventura/crm-the-agile-monkeys/README.md

 We are assuming that you have installed docker and docker compose on your server machine.
 There are 3 instructions to run the project.

+Situate on the folder that is holding the project and use these commands.

 This command stops the current task if one is running.
 > docker-compose down